 Meal frequency is a vital part of keeping indigestion in check.
 Rather than allowing your dog to eat his full allotment of food in one sitting, try breaking up meal times over the course of the day.
 Smaller quantities of food that need to be digested mean a lower amount of stomach acid, which ultimately leads to a lower risk of gastric distress caused by indigestion.

-Treating indigestion in dogs is a little bit of a trial and error process.
-The key to gastric distress treatment comes from recognizing the signs and symptoms of pain, working with your vet to develop a treatment plan, and then making small adjustments to their diet as needed.
-Indigestion is a common problem in dogs, but with the right knowledge and a solid game plan, it is easily treatable.
+Supporting indigestion in dogs is a little bit of a trial and error process.
+The key to gastric distress support comes from recognizing the signs and symptoms of pain, working with your vet to develop a wellness plan, and then making small adjustments to their diet as needed.
+Indigestion is a common problem in dogs, but with the right knowledge and a solid game plan, it is easily supported.